koskenni/twol/README.md

 These tools can be installed to your computer from PyPi by normal commands, such as

-   pip3 install --user
+   pip3 install --user twol

 For more instructions, see TWO Wiki https://github.com/koskenni/twol/wiki

-**NOTE:** the programs are under development and many of them may not work as expected
+**NOTE:** the programs are under development and some of them may not work as expected, furthermore, the command-line parameters may still change.
+Thus, you should check the names and the meanigs of the parameters by using the "-h" option.

 This repository contains various tools for *Simplified Two-level morphology* which is a revised form of the original two-level